21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Do you need special paper for finger painting?

-Also, there are paper pads specifically designed for finger painting such as:
+You can also buy paper pads specifically designed for finger painting, such as:

 For larger finger painting projects, try kraft paper that comes in big rolls: